Mahanotrahul/blog/_posts/2020-05-9-My-Interview-Experience.md

 <br><br>
 ### Media.net (Directi) Interview Experience for SRE Role | (On Campus)

-Media.net came to our campus for Site Reliability Engineer role.
-The selection process had MCQ round followed by socket programming round, and technical interview round
+Media.net came to our campus for Site Reliability Engineering role.
+The selection process had MCQ round followed by socket programming round and technical interview round

 <br><br>
-#### Key to succeed:
+### Key to succeed:
 In-Depth knowledge of Computer Networks and Operating System is required.
 Also, socket programming is must while knowledge of basic Linux commands is a plus.

 There were two rounds before the Face to Face Technical Interview.
 First one was an online 45 minutes MCQ test consisting of 40 questions.